Dr. Claire Benn

 Political Philosophy; Aesthetics; Introductory Philosophical and Formal Logic

 I received my PhD in July 2014 from the University of Cambridge.
 I received my MPhil in 2010 and my BA in 2009 also from the University of Cambridge.
-My area of specialisation is in ethics, in two capacities: normative questions including supererogation, blame, atonement and forgiveness, as well as applied questions in the ethics of technology.
+My main areas of research are ethics, both normative and applied, and the philosophy of technology.

 In normative ethics, I work primarily on supererogation.
 Supererogatory actions are those that go above and beyond the call of duty.
 In my work on supererogation, I examine both the conditions that an act must meet to be counted as supererogatory as well as the value of including this class of normative action in our ethical theories.
 Often overlooked in the traditional ethical discussions of liars, murderers, promise-breakers and thieves, I focus on the wonderfully positive side of our moral lives and encourage us all to take more seriously those modest gift-givers, blood-donors, saints and heroes who similarly populate our moral world.